-Suite (212) is a monthly radio programme, broadcast on London community station Resonance 104.4fm, and podcast that looks at the arts in their social, cultural, political and historical contexts, which I founded in July 2017.
+Suite (212) was a monthly radio programme, broadcast on London community station Resonance 104.4fm, and podcast that looks at the arts in their social, cultural, political and historical contexts, which I founded in July 2017 and finished in December 2021.
 Named after a film by Korean-American video artist Nam June Paik and inspired by intellectuals who engaged with popular culture and (in some cases) worked in broadcast media, such as John Berger, Mark Fisher, Stuart Hall and Raymond Williams, it aims to fill both the gaps left in mainstream broadcast arts coverage by the end of The South Bank Show and other long-form programming, and the relative lack of cultural coverage in the left-wing podcasting scene that sprung up around the 2017 General Election.

-Funded by a grant from the Lipman-Miliband Trust for socialist education projects and Patreon subscribers, Suite (212) has run for three series on Resonance, with episodes hosted by myself, Tom Overton and Lara Alonso Corona – I am currently the show’s only presenter.
+Funded by a grant from the Lipman-Miliband Trust for socialist education projects and Patreon subscribers, Suite (212) ran for four series on Resonance, with episodes hosted by myself, Tom Overton and Lara Alonso Corona – before concluding at the end of 2021.
 The archive is here, and I was interviewed by New Socialist and Tank about the project.

-Our retrospectives have covered publisher John Calder, filmmakers Jonas Mekas, Pier Paolo Pasolini and Peter Watkins, authors Leonora Carrington and George Orwell, musician Mark E. Smith and others; we have looked at the relationship between art and culture after World War I in the UK, France and Germany, as well as after the Russian revolution, the Spanish Civil War and the uprisings of May 1968.
-We have looked at racism in the arts; the representation of the Holocaust in documentary film; art, censorship and resistance in Erdoğan’s Turkey; art and gentrification; cultural democracy; the politics of landscape writing; theatre in Lukashenko’s Belarus; an exhibition about the Calais ‘jungle’; the impact of Covid-19 on the arts; and more.
+Our retrospectives covered publisher John Calder, filmmakers Jonas Mekas, Pier Paolo Pasolini, Ousmane Sembène and Peter Watkins, authors Leonora Carrington and George Orwell, musician Mark E. Smith and others; we looked at the relationship between art and culture after World War I in the UK, France and Germany, as well as after the Russian revolution, the Spanish Civil War and the uprisings of May 1968.
+We also explored at racism in the arts; the representation of the Holocaust in documentary film; art, censorship and resistance in Erdoğan’s Turkey, and the arts since the financial crisis in Greece; art and gentrification; cultural democracy; the politics of landscape writing; theatre in Lukashenko’s Belarus; an exhibition about the Calais ‘jungle’; the impact of Covid-19 on the arts; the idea of the ‘state of the nation’ novel; and more.